-The Awards recognize individuals for their public actions, grounded in an appreciation of the humanities, to enhance civic life in the Commonwealth.
+The Massachusetts Governor’s Awards in the Humanities recognize individuals for their public actions, grounded in an appreciation of the humanities, to enhance civic life in the Commonwealth.
 Each year the Mass Humanities Board of Directors selects nominees who are confirmed by the Governor of Massachusetts.
 Established in 2014, the awards are presented at an annual event.

 Register online using the form below.

-Sponsorships are available as listed on the registration from.
+Sponsorships for the Governor’s Awards in the Humanities are available as listed on the registration from.
 Full details are included in the PDF at the following link.

 Al Griggs graduated from the U.S. Naval Academy and then served as a jet pilot in the U.S. Marine Corps from 1963 to 1968.
 A former Coca-Cola Bottler, Griggs has served on the boards of the Community Foundation and Economic Development Corporation of Western Massachusetts, Cooley Dickinson Hospital, and Dartmouth-Hitchcock Health.
 He recently completed a six-year term on the Mass Humanities board and is currently chair of the board of CISA (Community Involved in Sustaining Agriculture) and a member of the board of the John Hay Estate at the Fells in Newbury, New Hampshire.